1923k/alx-system_engineering-devops2/0x02-shell_redirections/README.md

-a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests
+a script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it